-Assets of Intergenerational Significance
+Assets of Intergenerational Significance (AIS)

-What does this mean for threatened species?
+What does AIS mean for threatened species?

-Why do we need Assets of Intergenerational Significance now?
+Why do we need AIS now?

 The 2019-20 summer bushfires highlighted the need to improve ways to identify and protect environmental and cultural assets, well in advance of bushfire or other emergency events.
 Proactive intervention saved the Wollemi pine during the 2019-20 bushfires.

 While all our national parks are valuable and deserve protection, it’s clear there are a number of irreplaceable environmental and cultural values in them that we must work even harder to protect.

 Visit the Assets of Intergenerational Significance project page to find out more.

 You might also like

 Around 85% of the approximately 900 threatened species in NSW are found in our national parks and reserves.
 Find out what we're doing to protect threa...

 Today, we're at risk of losing nearly 1000 of our state's native animals and plants.
 That's why the NSW Government established Saving our Species.
 It'...